orgamiapps/orgamiappV1/MY_PROFILE_EVENTS_TESTING_GUIDE.md

 If after following this guide events still don't appear:

 1. **Collect Information**:
-   - Take screenshot of empty state with debug info
-   - Save console output from diagnostic run
+   - Save console output from a fresh run
-   - Note your User ID and Email
    - Note what works in public profile vs My Profile

 2. **Verify Firebase Data**: